 - Shawn Garrity, Chief Executive Officer, Circle TPR

-- Mark Geddis, President & CEO of Geddis Holdings, Inc.
+- Mark Geddis, President and CEO, Geddis Holdings, Inc.

-- Pamela Hollander, Vice President of Consumer Marketing, Allstate
+- Pamela Hollander, Vice President of Marketing Strategy and Client Success, TSMGI

 - Cliff Kaplan, Chairman, Equity Sports Partners

 - David Kleinhandler, President and Chief Executive Officer, Kleinhandler Corporation; Founder, Blackridge Capital

 - Christopher J. Lencheski, Chairman, Phoenicia Sport and Entertainment; Chief Executive Officer, Winning Streak Sports

 - David Levy, Co-CEO and Founder, Horizon Sports & Experiences